Extracting the speed of sound of QCD from transverse momentum fluctuations: Introduction

 \section{Introduction}

 Collisions between heavy nuclei at ultrarelativistic energies create a thermalized fluid, which is interpreted as a droplet of quark-gluon plasma within the theory of strong interactions~\cite{Busza:2018rrf}.
 Thermal equilibrium is only a crude approximation, and the temperature of the fluid is neither uniform nor constant.
-However, for a smoothly-varying equation of state, state-of-the-art hydrodynamic simulations have revealed a robust proportionality between the transverse momentum per particle $[p_T]$ and an effective temperature $T_{\rm eff}$, which can be calculated in hydrodynamics and results from averaging over space-time coordinates~\cite{Gardim:2019xjs,Gardim:2024zvi,SoaresRocha:2024drz,Gavassino:2025bts}.
+However, for a smoothly-varying equation of state, state-of-the-art hydrodynamic simulations have revealed a robust proportionality between the transverse momentum per particle $[p_T]$ and an effective temperature $T_{\rm eff}$~\cite{Gardim:2019xjs,Gardim:2024zvi,SoaresRocha:2024drz,Gavassino:2025bts}, whose definition is recalled in Sec.~\ref{s:hydropicture}.
 It was predicted on this basis~\cite{Gardim:2019brr} that the mean value of $[p_T]$ would increase as a function of the number of charged particles $N_{ch}$ in ``ultra-central'' collisions, representing the $\approx 0.4\%$ fraction of collisions with the largest $N_{ch}$, whose impact parameter $b$ is close to $0$.
 The physical picture is that more particles in a constant volume imply a higher density, which in turn implies a higher temperature.
 This prediction was confirmed in Pb+Pb collisions at the Large Hadron Collider (LHC)~\cite{CMS:2024sgx,ALICE:2025rtg,ATLAS:2024jvf}.
 One also observes that the variance of $[p_T]$ across collision events with the same $N_{ch}$ {\it decreases\/} in ultra-central collisions.
 This phenomenon, which had not been predicted, is another consequence of thermalization~\cite{Samanta:2023amp}.
 Event-by-event fluctuations of $[p_T]$ at fixed $N_{ch}$ result from fluctuations in the volume of the quark-gluon plasma, which induce density fluctuations.
 These volume fluctuations largely result from fluctuations of $b$ relative to $N_{ch}$, since $b$ determines the overlap area between the nuclei.
 In ultra-central collisions, however, $b$ becomes closer and closer to $0$, leaving little room for fluctuations, and the variance of $[p_T]$ decreases.

 In this paper, we extract a quantitative estimate of the speed of sound $c_s$ at temperature $T_{\rm eff}$ from recent ATLAS data~\cite{ATLAS:2024jvf}. $c_s$ is defined from the increase of temperature with density.
 It has originally been proposed to infer its value from the increase of the mean $[p_T]$ in ultra-central collisions~\cite{Gardim:2019brr,CMS:2024sgx}, as recalled in Sec.~\ref{s:hydropicture}.
 This method has been shown to suffer from a number of biases~\cite{Nijs:2023bzv} which we systematically correct.
 ATLAS does not detect particles with $p_T<0.5$~GeV$/c$.
 In Sec.~\ref{s:v0pt}, we take into account this effect, which involves the new observable $v_0(p_T)$~\cite{Schenke:2020uqq,Parida:2024ckk,ATLAS:2025ztg,ALICE:2025iud}.
 Due to this effect, the determination of $c_s$ requires not only the mean, but also the variance of $[p_T]$ (Sec.~\ref{s:gaussian}).
 Fluctuations of impact parameter are evaluated in Sec.~\ref{s:geometry}.
 In Sec.~\ref{s:poisson}, we introduce a systematic procedure to unfold the statistical fluctuations originating from the hadronization process.
 In Sec.~\ref{s:fits}, we present the ATLAS results~\cite{ATLAS:2024jvf} and our fits, from which we infer the value of $c_s$.
 We compare this value with first-principles calculations in Sec.~\ref{s:lattice}.